Medicare is a national health insurance program available for individuals over 65.

 Medicare: What You Need to Know

-Part A covers certain inpatient hospitalization, hospice care and limited home care services.
-When an individual becomes eligible for Medicare, Part A is typically available with no monthly cost.
-If you have paid Medicare taxes while working, Part A doesn’t require any premium.
+Part A covers certain inpatient hospitalization, hospice care and home care services.
+When you become eligible for Medicare, Part A is typically available with no monthly cost if you have a professional work history and have paid income taxes.

-Be aware of Medicare “gaps.”
-Even with Medicare A and B there are still “gaps” in coverage.
-For example, there is a 20% co-insurance fee for Part B services, and neither A nor B offers drug coverage.
+Even with Medicare A and B, there are still “gaps” in coverage.
+For example, there are fees associated with Part B services, and neither A nor B offers prescription drug coverage.
 Some individuals choose to supplement their coverage with a “retiree plan” that are health care benefits sometimes offered by former employers or unions.

 Understanding Your Insurance and Cancer

-Clinical trials are research studies that evaluate new cancer treatments.
-Clinical trials may provide an opportunity for patients to access the latest in cancer care and help identify new therapies for people with cancer.
-If you are interested in participating in a clinical trial, Part A and/or Part B may cover some of the costs.
-It may be helpful to ask before enrolling in a clinical trial what your Medicare plan will cover.
-Read CancerCare’s ‘Understanding Your Insurance Coverage’ fact sheet for other questions you may want to consider in order to fully understand your health care coverage.
+Clinical trials are research studies that work toward new cancer treatments.
+Clinical trials give patients a chance to help identify new therapies for people with cancer.
+If you are interested in participating in a clinical trial, Part A and Part B may cover some of the costs.
+Before enrolling in a clinical trial, make sure you understand what your Medicare plan will cover.
+Your doctor should be able to help.

 Before seeing a doctor, call ahead to make sure the doctor accepts Medicare.
-You can learn more about Medicare coverage options and find plans in your area by visiting the Medicare website (www.medicare.gov).
-An oncology social worker at CancerCare can also help.
-Call 800-813-HOPE (4673) and speak with a CancerCare professional oncology social worker who can help you understand Medicare and your insurance options.
+You can learn more about Medicare coverage options and find plans in your area by visiting the Medicare website, www.medicare.gov.
+Call 800-813-HOPE (4673) and speak with a CancerCare professional oncology social worker who can help you locate additional information and supportive resources.